 How many Cores do I want?

-SSD drives are now a great choice.
-They are expensive per MB however.
+They are more expensive per MB however.
 We recommend keeping you programs and operating system on a SSD drive.

 We are here to help...